MikeSWang/DESI-DR1-Clustering-ThreePointWindow/README.md

 # DESI Y1 Clustering Products: Three-Point Window

-This is a public data repository storing the three-point clustering window products for the Dark Energy Spectroscopic Instrument (DESI) Year 1 data release.
+This is a public data repository storing the three-point clustering window products for the Dark Energy Spectroscopic Instrument (DESI) Data Release 1 (DR1).

 The data products are for individual tracer samples in respective sky regions and redshift bins, corresponding to (a suite of) random catalogue(s) matching the survey